Pirate haven: Madagascar

-One of the earliest rumored places where pirates collected was on the island of Madagascar, off the East coast of Africa.
+One of the earliest rumored places where pirates collected was on the island of Madagascar, off the east coast of Africa.
 This was their base of operations for their pecking of the Mughal Empire.
 Here they could prey on the successes of the East India Companies while being a world away from any authority.
 These are the same outlaws that were plundering the West Indies.
 The English pirate Henry Every plundered a Mughal ship, gaining immense wealth.
 Every was said to have settled on Madagascar and was never heard from again, though it was rumored he retired in Ireland.
 Some writers speculate that this event put in motion a series of events that would help lead to the multitude of laws passed for decades to come.

+Madagascar was an island off the coast of Africa that became a refuge for pirates who operated in the Indian Ocean in the late 17th and early 18th centuries.
+It was a place where pirates could find abundant food, water, wood, and slaves.
+It was also a place where pirates could establish their own settlements and communities, such as Libertatia.

-Madagascan pirate havens included Fort-Dauphin, the town of Saint Augustin and the Île Sainte-Marie.
+Madagascan pirate havens included Fort-Dauphin, the town of Saint Augustin, and Sainte-Marie.

+A Madagascan pirate colony was established by a group of English and French pirates who sailed to the island in 1698 under the command of Captain William Kidd.
+They settled on the east coast of Madagascar, near Sainte-Marie.
+They built a fort and a town, and traded with the local Malagasy people.
+They also raided ships that passed by the island, and amassed a large amount of treasure.
+The colony lasted for about 25 years, until it was destroyed by a French expedition in 1723.

+Bahamas

+New Providence was an island in the Bahamas that became a base for pirates who operated in the Atlantic Ocean in the early 18th century.
+It was a place where pirates could find friendly merchants, governors, and judges who were willing to trade with them or protect them from prosecution.
+It was also a place where pirates could form alliances and associations, such as the Flying Gang.

 Somali Coast

 In the early 2000s, piracy off the coast of Somalia became commonplace.
 During this period, pirate havens included Eyl, in the Puntland region of northern Somalia, and Harardhere (Xarard-heere), in the Mudug province of Somalia.
 During this same time period, the Transitional Federal Government of Somalia was believed to be unable to enforce maritime laws.
 Other modern havens included Garaad and Hobyo in central Somalia.